Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 The Science Behind Couch Lock

-In popular culture, the typical “stoner” is usually portrayed as someone who’s so high, surrounded by snacks and empty wrappers, and unable to leave the confines of their couch.
+In popular culture, the typical “stoner” is usually portrayed as someone so high, surrounded by snacks and empty wrappers, that they’re unable to leave the confines of their couch.
 So potent is the cannabis they consume that their inability to get up and do something with the rest of their day borders on helplessness.
 While that’s an unfortunate representation of cannabis consumers that has roots in long-running anti-cannabis propaganda, it’s a real phenomenon commonly known as “couch lock.”

 What is couch lock?